gvwilson/thirdbit/src/fiction/in-heck/index.md

 "It may m-m-make it less susceptible to C-C-Central."

 Patient cackled.
-"You are feeling it, aren't you?
+"You feel it, don't you?
-You are feeling its pull."
+You feel its pull."

 Dockety's eye rotated.
 "Yes.